На русском языке

 Stellar constants

-Stellar constants characterize the stellar level of matter, describing the typical physical quantities inherent in stars and planetary systems of stars.
-In some cases stellar constants are the natural units, in which physical quantities can be measured at the level of stars.
+Stellar constants characterize stellar level of matter, describing typical physical quantities inherent in stars and planetary systems of stars.
+In some cases stellar constants are natural units, in which physical quantities can be measured at the level of stars.
 A considerable part of stellar constants was introduced by Sergey Fedosin in 1999.
 [1]

 Contents

-• 1.1 Constants of the hydrogen system
+• 1.1 Constants of hydrogen system

 • 1.2 Other constants

-• 2.1 The hydrogen system with a magnetar
+• 2.1 Hydrogen system with magnetar

 • 3 Gravitational constants